Wall St slides as gloomy data adds to coronavirus fears

 The risk-off sentiment drove up gold and bond prices, while falling Treasury yields hit shares of lenders, with the S&P banks index .SPXBK down 1.2%.
 GOL/US/

-Declining issues outnumbered advancers for a 2.01-to-1 ratio on the NYSE and a 2.17-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.82-to-1 ratio on the NYSE and a 1.94-to-1 ratio on the Nasdaq.

-(Reporting by Sruthi Shankar, Ambar Warrick and Manas Mishra in Bengaluru; Editing by Saumyadeb Chakrabarty, Shounak Dasgupta and Shinjini Ganguli)
+(Reporting by Sruthi Shankar and Manas Mishra in Bengaluru; Editing by Shinjini Ganguli and Anil D'Silva)

 ((sruthi.shankar@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2787))